 Part II: Potential projects to be completed:

-- hacking and reverse-engineering projects (TBD)
+- hacking and reverse-engineering projects, for instance a captcha attack

 - web crawling projects: how many Facebook accounts are duplicate or dead?
 Or categorize Tweets